Keto Thin Mints (High-Protein, No-Bake)

 Make Them Your Own

-This recipe is intentionally simple, but you can dress it up depending on your mood:
+This recipe is intentionally simple, but you can customize it depending on your mood:

 • Prep Time